dantaeyoung/sukkal/README.md

 By pressing and holding different keys on the keyboard, you can record audio notes, playback, and listen to yourself.
 An OpenAI api key allows for near-instant transcription of your conversation.

-The intention of Sukkal is to enable 'parts work'-esque interlocution with one's self.
+The intention of Sukkal is to enable 'parts work' -- IFS-seque interlocution with one's self.

 ---